antonmi/ALF/README.md

   def plug(datum, _opts) do
     # the function is called inside the `Plug` component
-    # `datum` will be put on the "AdapterModuleBaz" until IP has reached the "unplug"
+    # `datum` will be put on the "AdapterModuleBaz" until IP has reached the "unplug" component
     # the function must return `new_datum` with the structure expected by the following component
     new_datum
   end